-Within the framework decided by the Commission, the asset separation tool shall consist of the transfer of assets, rights or liabilities of an institution under resolution to an asset management vehicle.
+1. Within the resolution scheme[...], the asset separation tool shall consist of the transfer of assets, rights or liabilities of an institution under resolution to an asset management vehicle.

 An asset management vehicle shall be a legal entity that meets all of the following requirements: